 13. Check CamelCamelCamel.com to find out if Amazon prices are lower than average.

 CamelCamelCamel.com monitors the price of millions of products on Amazon.
 Use the price history it provides to help you determine whether that Black Friday deal you’ve been eyeing is actually a good deal or if it’s best to wait for a better price later.

 For example, say you see an awesome deal on a PlayStation 5 this Black Friday.
-Drop the Amazon link on CamelCamelCamel.com, and it’ll pull up the price history, revealing when Amazon sold it cheapest, highest, and its current price.
-Based on that info, you may want to wait…or go for it.
+Drop the Amazon link on CamelCamelCamel.com, and it’ll pull up the price history, revealing when Amazon sold its cheapest, highest, and current price.
+Based on that info, wait…or go for it.

 14. Look for free curbside pickup options to avoid shipping fees.

 One silver lining of COVID-19 is that most stores have innovated enough to offer in-store pickup at least, and many even offer curbside pickup.
 Even better?
 Top Black Friday stores like Target, Walmart, Kohl’s and more offer contactless curbside pickup where you don’t even have to get out of your car.

 15. Prevent stolen packages by signing up for UPS My Choice and Amazon shipment updates via text.

 Get Amazon updates sent directly to your phone every time your Amazon package leaves the warehouse and again as soon as it’s delivered.

 Or, sign up for UPS My Choice, a free service that lets you control how you want packages delivered.
 With My Choice, they will alert you when something is about to be delivered via UPS, but you’ll also be able to customize “leave at” instructions for the delivery person.
 You’ll be given the option to have your package delivered to a pickup location versus a home address as well.

 16. Put Black Friday deal items in your online shopping cart a week before sales start.